Ryan Reynolds: Personal life

-Reynolds first met Lively in July 2010 while filming Green Lantern (2011), in which they costarred.
+Reynolds first met Blake Lively in July 2010 while filming Green Lantern (2011), in which they costarred.
 They began dating in October 2011 and married on September 9, 2012, at Boone Hall Plantation in Mount Pleasant, South Carolina.
-Following civil rights protests in 2020, Reynolds publicly apologized and expressed deep regret for choosing a venue with ties to slavery.
-The couple later renewed their vows at home in New York.
+Following civil rights protests in 2020, Reynolds and Lively publicly apologized and expressed deep regret for choosing the venue and made a $200,000 donation to the NAACP legal defense fund.
 They have four children together—three daughters and a son.
 The family lives in Pound Ridge, New York.
 Reynolds and Lively are close friends with singer-songwriter Taylor Swift, who named the characters in her 2020 song "Betty" after their daughters.
 In November 2024, Reynolds confirmed that Swift is the godmother to his three daughters.

-He is also close friends with Hugh Jackman, whom he credits for introducing him to Levy—the director of three of his films.
+Reynolds is also close friends with Hugh Jackman, whom he credits for introducing him to Levy—the director of three of his films.

-Reynolds's father, James, died in 2015 following a twenty-year battle with Parkinson's disease.
-Reynolds said that he used humour as a way to process his grief, stating that he and his siblings were making their father laugh during his final moments.
+Reynolds' father, James, died in 2015 following a twenty-year battle with Parkinson's disease.
+Reynolds said that he used humor as a way to process his grief, stating that he and his siblings were making their father laugh during his final moments.
 He also said that portraying Deadpool contributed to his process of grieving, and that becoming a parent has helped reconcile his complex relationship with his deceased father.
 Reynolds has openly discussed his lifelong struggle with anxiety, revealing in 2018 that he often conducted interviews in character as Deadpool to help manage his fears.
 In 2024, he reiterated that his anxiety makes him "quiet" and "shy" outside of acting.
-He attained American citizenship around 2018, and voted for the first time in the 2020 presidential election.
+He attained American citizenship c.
+2018, and voted for the first time in the 2020 presidential election.